cartigli/vault/xsorted()/II Python/IV ML/IV Cost & Design/III Linear ML.md

 ```

 [ Multivariable Linear Model with Multiple Outputs ]
-	imagine our model designed to predict the price of houses in Charleston was also tasked with determining the rent price?
+Imagine our model designed to predict the price of houses in Charleston was also tasked with determining the rent price?
-		without modifying the input or training data, the model would need to predict two things:
+	Without modifying the input or training data, the model would need to predict two things:
-			the price of the house
+			The price of the house
-			the cost of renting the same house
+			The cost of renting the same house
 				$Y_1$ : the price as a function of the size of the house and proximity to the beach
 				$Y_2$ : the rent as a function of the size of the house and proximity to the beach
 									$Y_1 = X_1 * W_{11} + X_2 * W_{21} + B_1$